PROJECT New Tea

 Most of the commercial green tea crop in Japan is grown in Shizuoka, southwest of Tokyo, though Uji (near Kyoto) and Ureshino (on the island of Kyushu) are also famous for their tea plantations.

 Have you ever wondered why teas come in such a range of colors and flavors?
-All teas are actually processed from the same plant, related to the camellia flower (Camellia sinensis).
-A naturally occurring enzyme in the tea leaf normally leads to fermentation and the characteristic color and flavor of what I will call black tea (though the name in Japanese, kōcha 紅茶 means “red” tea).
+All teas are actually processed from the same plant, Camellia sinensis, that is related to the camellia flower.
+A naturally occurring enzyme in the tea leaf normally leads to fermentation and the characteristic color and flavor of what is usually called black tea (though the name in Japanese, kōcha 紅茶 means “red” tea).

 What makes green tea, green?
 The leaves are not allowed to ferment.
 The enzyme is de-activated by applying heat.
 In Japan, this is usually accomplished through steaming; in China and other parts of Asia, pan-roasting is the common method.